-Know When to Hire a Personal Injury Attorney
+Know When to Hire a Car Accident Attorney

 A car accident can frighten anyone.
 It’s not abnormal to feel confused, scared, or anxious about the future.
 Following an accident, the only thing you should have to focus on is your recovery, not worrying about your finances.
 If you have been injured in a car accident due to someone else’s negligence, you may be eligible for compensation.
-If you have questions about a recent accident or need help establishing a claim, speaking to an experienced personal injury lawyer can help you understand your rights.
+If you have questions about a recent accident or need help establishing a claim, speaking to a car accident lawyer can help you understand your rights.